Table of Contents:

 Describe the process of creating monoclonal antibodies.

-Monoclonal antibodies are created by injecting a mouse with a specific antigen, then fusing the antibody-producing cells from the mouse’s spleen with cancer cells to create a hybrid cell line (hybridoma) that can produce large quantities of the desired antibody.
+To create monoclonal antibodies, researchers inject a mouse with a specific antigen.
+They then fuse the antibody-producing cells from the mouse’s spleen with cancer cells, creating a hybrid cell line (hybridoma) that produces large quantities of the desired antibody.

 How can plant diseases be detected and treated?

-Plant diseases can be detected by symptoms like discoloration, spots, or abnormal growth.
-They can be treated by removing infected parts, using chemical treatments, or planting disease-resistant varieties.
+Symptoms like discolouration, spots, or abnormal growth help detect plant diseases.
+You can treat them by removing infected parts, using chemical treatments, or planting disease-resistant varieties.

 Explain the difference between active and passive immunity.